What is Human Services?

 Serve your community, and follow your passion with a degree in human services.

 Human Services at Western

 Western’s bachelor’s degree in Human Services attracts students from diverse backgrounds with a strong commitment to social and economic justice, human dignity, self-determination, and the desire to facilitate positive change.

 Human Services is a unique major that combines academic study with professional internships.
-The three quarters of required internship are key parts of the curriculum, allowing students to engage with the community, while adding to their academic experience through applied practice.
-The program is designed to meet National Standards in human services education as outlined by the Council for Standards in Human Service Education
+The two quarters of required internship are key parts of the curriculum, allowing students to engage with the community, while adding to their academic experience through applied practice.
+The program is designed to meet National Standards in human services education as outlined by the Council for Standards in Human Service Education.

 Western’s Human Services program was one of three programs mentioned in Western Washington University’s selection for the national 2014 President’s Higher Education Community Service Honor Roll with Distinction award — recognizing higher education institutions across the country that reflect the values of exemplary community service and achieve meaningful outcomes in their communities.